elenbeilina/chatgpt-telegram-bot/readme.md

 #### Configuration
 It is configured using spring properties.
 > Important! \
-> In order to use this bot this properties needs to be changed:
+> In order to use this bot these properties needs to be changed:
 > - bot.username
 > - bot.token
 > - bot.chat-gpt-token